ietf-teep/architecture/draft-ietf-teep-architecture.md

 to a remote TAM.
 Often, the key pair is burned into the TEE by the TEE manufacturer and the key pair and its certificate are valid for the expected lifetime of the TEE.
-A TAM provider is responsible for configuring its TAM with the manufacturer certificates or CAs that are used to sign TEE keys.
+A TAM provider is responsible for configuring the TAM's Trust Anchor Store with the manufacturer certificates or CAs that are used to sign TEE keys.
 This is discussed further in
 {{trust-anchors-in-tam}} below.